 As an experienced prison operator, we work with customers and consortium partners to influence prison design based on international research, in order to achieve contemporary custodial services that contribute to community safety and reduce long-term recidivism.

-- In Asia Pacific, we have delivered justice services for more than 10 years and operate four correctional facilities in Western Australia, Queensland and Auckland.
+- In Asia Pacific, we have delivered justice services for more than 10 years and operate three correctional facilities in Western Australia, Queensland and Auckland.

 - We manage Australia’s largest prison, Acacia Prison in Western Australia, with an operating capacity of 1,475.
 Serco oversaw a successful AU$126 million expansion to the facility in 2014.

 - We designed, built, commissioned, and now operate New Zealand’s newest prison, the 960 bed Kohuora Auckland South Corrections Facility procured by Public Private Partnership.

 - Serco is part of the NorthernPathways consortium which will design, build and operate Clarance Correctional Centre in Grafton, NSW.
 Serco’s contract for operation is expected to commence in 2020.
 When completed, Clarance Correctional Centre will be the largest correctional facility in Australia.